timeplus-io/docs/docs/cli-reference.md

 # CLI Reference

-For [bare metal](/singlenode_install) installation, the `timeplus` command line interface provides many handy features to help you manage the self-hosted deployments.
+Besides [timesplud-client](/timeplusd-client), Timeplus also provide the `timeplus` command line interface to help you manage the self-hosted deployments.

 ## Commands